iiNeutronium/Blooket-Hack-IOS/README.md

 5. open share and click "Blooket Hacks"

 currently working on the shortcut, may take a couple days before release for a good experience.

+# Bugs list
+in projects there is a bug area which will inform you of current/fixed bugs and if they are pushed to the update.